 The following table lists and briefly explains the available commands and options.

 Show List of Views or Tabs

 |These are the commands for switching between different views.|

-You can use this option to additionally display all subdirectories and files that are located on the file system under the solution directory.
-For your convenience, these items are shown in yellow (non-project files that are indexed by Rider, meaning that you can use Ctrl+Shift+F to search in these files) and red (non-indexed files):
+You can use the Show All Files option to additionally display all subdirectories and files that are located on the file system under the solution directory, as well as external items in the current solution.
+For your convenience, those items are shown in yellow (non-solution files that are indexed by JetBrains Rider, meaning that you can use, for example, Ctrl+Shift+F to search in those files) and red (non-indexed items):

 You can use this option to display the full logical project structure, including hidden project items.
 In contrast to Show All Files, this option lets you display only items included in the projects, even if these items are not located under the solution directory.